jundalisay/sp/content/en/research/rousseau/social/book-3/chapter-10.md

 ---
 heading: Chapter 10
-title: "THE ABUSE OF GOVERNMENT AND ITS TENDENCY TO DEGENERATE"
+title: "The Abuse Of Government And Its Tendency To Degenerate"
 description: ""
 c: "firebrick"
-weight: 4
+weight: 27
 date: 2025-01-11
 ---